 When you’re packing for a camping trip, you want to pack light enough that you can move easily, but not so light that you’re forgetting the essentials.
 Bring a good backpack, and prepare kits ahead of time with the basics.
 Don’t forget toiletries, fire starters, clothing, trekking poles, and anything that’ll make your trip more comfortable.
+Check out this blog post for more tips on what to bring in your camping kit starter pack.

 One of the easiest things to forget during your camping trip is lighting, but it’s incredibly important once the sun goes down.
 Always have extra batteries for flashlights, as well as a headlamp.
 You can even use a headlamp to make a simple lantern with a full water jug that will keep your entire tent well-lit.